Financial Abuse: What is It? What to Do?

 The thing with financial abuse is that it can indeed be misinterpreted relatively easily.
 If one partner in the relationship is alleging financial abuse because their partner has asked them to not buy a new pair of shoes or a new electronic device, this is not financial abuse.
 Instead, this is sticking to a budget.

 However, if it is a situation where the person who has the money uses that as leverage to get their partner to do things they otherwise wouldn’t do, this could be financial abuse.
-There are also instances were partners will demand money in return for care and physical affection.
+There are also instances where partners will demand money in return for care and physical affection.
 Both of these instances are usually accompanied by physical or at least verbal abuse!

 What Can I Do to Avoid Financial Abuse?

-You can be financially abused by your parents or anyone who you are dependent on for money or who is essentially blackmailing you to get money out of you.
+You can be financially abused by your parents or anyone whom you are dependent on for money or who is essentially blackmailing you to get money out of you.
 Becoming more financially independent in a lot of ways can be a good answer, as we said, that’s not always possible.
 When that is not possible, then you have to find the proper counsel or look for a way to remove yourself from the situation.

 How Can I Remove Myself from A Financially Abusive Situation?